gomer-grondin/prudebug_wrapper/README.md

 # prudebug_wrapper
 wrapper for prudebug v.25 .. in perl WIP

-NOTE -- does not yet suppport beaglebone AI, ONLY supports beaglebone black
+NOTE -- does not yet support beaglebone AI, ONLY supports beaglebone black

 Features not found in v.25
 *	readline support